 *Note – Online HCM core courses are restricted to online format students only.
 On campus HCM core courses are restricted to on campus format students only.
 Students are not permitted to move back and forth between the delivery formats.

 Regardless of the delivery format, the HCM degree requires 120 hours of coursework, which fulfills both the University’s Core Curriculum requirement https://catalog.siu.edu/core-curriculum/requirements.php and the School of Health Sciences requirement for majors.
 HCM students complete a foundation set of courses in economics and health care business.
 Students also have the option of advancing their knowledge by choosing from multiple field specific minors: Long Term Care Administration, Infection Prevention and Control, and/or Health Information and Informatics Management.

 Health Services Career Opportunities

 Many HCM graduates work in finance, marketing, human resources, and other management fields in a wide variety of healthcare settings including: hospitals and health systems, long-term care organizations, physician group practices and health insurance and pharmaceutical companies.
 HCM graduates with interests in policy may find positions in state health, aging and insurance departments, federal agencies such as the Centers for Medicare and Medicaid Services (CMS) and with private trade and research organizations.
-In addition, some HCM graduates pursue graduate education in medicine, health law, public health, and business or in the growing fields of health administration or health services research and policy.
-Experts predict continued rapid growth in employment and income in health administration.
+In addition, some HCM graduates pursue graduate education in medicine, health administration, health informatics health law, public health, and business.
+The Department of Labor Bureau of Labor Statistics predicts higher than average growth in these fields : Bureau of Labor Statistics